-Collective worship are an informative and enjoyable part of the school day.
-They offer time to learn, consolidate, question and reflect on what has been said.
-Our local Rector will carry out fortnightly collect worships sessions and The Open the Book team will present a Bible story to the children each week.
+Collective worship is an informative and enjoyable part of the school day.
+It offers time to learn, consolidate, question and reflect on what has been said.
+Our local Rector delivers fortnightly collect worships sessions and ‘The Open the Book’ team present a Bible story to the children each week.
 We enrich our learning with visits to our church for services such as Candlemas, Easter and Christmas.
 We welcome visitors such as village Christians, the rector and from other faiths to help us answer our ‘Big Questions’.
 Pause Days give more opportunities for us to come together and reflect.
 Among others, themes have included ‘Our School Christian Values’, ‘Remembrance’ and ‘Year 2 leavers’.